liuyunplus/yun-blog-builder/post/Implementation of a regular expression engine/index.md

 #### 3. Introduction to Regular Expressions

 In order to better describe the language, people express the language by using regular expressions, and a regular expression represents a type of language.
 From the above description, we know that we can perform algebraic operations on the language to construct another language.
 In the same way, algebraic operations can be performed on smaller regular expressions to obtain a larger regular expression.
-For example, assuming that r and s are both regular expressions representing languages L(r) and L(s) respectively, by performing simple union, connection and closure operations on them, we can construct a richer regular expression.
+For example, assuming that r and s are both regular expressions representing languages L(r) and L(s) respectively, by performing simple union, oncatenation and closure operations on them, we can construct a richer regular expression.

 - $(r)\mid(s)$ is a regular expression that represents the language $L(r)\cup{L(s)}$.
 - $(r)(s)$ is a regular expression that represents the language $L(r)L(s)$.